MicrosoftDocs/sql-docs/docs/t-sql/functions/graph-id-from-edge-id-transact-sql.md

 ## Remarks

+Due to the performance overhead of parsing and validating the supplied character representation (JSON) of edges, you should only use GRAPH_ID_FROM_EDGE_ID where absolutely needed.
+In most cases, [MATCH](../queries/match-sql-graph.md) should be sufficient for queries over graph tables.

+For GRAPH_ID_FROM_EDGE_ID to return a value, the supplied character JSON must be valid and the named _schema.table_ within the JSON, must be a valid edge table.
+However, the actual graph id returned by the function needn't exist - it just needs to be a valid integer.

-Graph IDs are an implementation specific detail.
+Also, graph IDs are an implementation specific detail.
 The data type and behavior of graph IDs are subject to change.
 For example, you shouldn't assume that graph IDs in a given edge table are sequential.

 ## Examples

 ### Example 1